AdamikHQ/adamik-pooleth/TESTING.md

 3. **`tron`**: TRON network
 4. **`cosmos`**: Cosmos SDK-based networks
 5. **`stellar`**: Stellar network

+**⚠️ Current EVM-Only Policy**: The system currently implements an **EVM-only policy** where only Ethereum-compatible wallets are returned to users, even though the backend can see all wallet types.

 **Key Insight**: One wallet per base type, but EVM wallets work across ALL EVM networks with the same address.